oroinc/documentation/user_guide/system_config.rst

 Display Settings
 ----------------

-In *"System → Configuration → General setup → Display settings"* you can define a number of display-related options to be applied to the OroCRM instance, as follows:
+Arrangement of the menu, colours of the calendar, type of the text editor used,  the arrangement of an activity list and grid, and other display settings can be defined for each organization in *"System → Configuration → General setup → Display settings"*.
+The following settings are
+available:

       |